 - in case the system analyst joins in halfway through the project the time is to be taken into account that is required to study the project (on average, 1-2 weeks depending on whether the existing project documents are up-to-date and complete.

 What you get

-Specification is a document that formalizes requirements to the system and includes the following:
+The specification is a document that formalizes requirements for the system and includes the following:

 - project goals and aims;

 - non-functional requirements;

 – Axure RP.